emraanadem/Nervala-Trading-Algorithm-/README.md

 - Real-time trade signals display
 - Global keyboard shortcut for quick currency pair search
 - Dark theme UI for reduced eye strain during trading
+- Real-time algorithmic trading signals
+- Multi-timeframe analysis
+- Trade visualization and management
+- Real-time notifications for new trading signals

+## Notification System

+The platform includes a comprehensive notification system that alerts you whenever a new trading signal is generated:

+1. **Browser Notifications** - Get desktop notifications when new trades are generated
+2. **In-App Toast Alerts** - See toast notifications in the bottom right corner of the app
+3. **Notification Center** - Access all your notifications from the bell icon in the header

+### Notification Sounds

+The system plays a sound alert when new trading signals are generated.
+You can adjust volume or disable sounds in the settings panel.

 ## Getting Started